 SORT is a cross-platform project that runs on multiple platforms, including Windows, Mac OS, and Ubuntu.

-It is a fully open-source, meaning that everyone can compile it by himself.
+It is fully open-source and built on C++ 17.
 Following are the mandatory software to compile SORT:

 There are only a few compiling options for us to pay attention in SORT CMake generation.